Koko Pimentel: 2022 elections

 Being only halfway through his second full term as Senator, Pimentel was not up for re-election in the 2022 senatorial elections (Senators serve six-year terms, with half being chosen every three years).
 However, his faction of the PDP–Laban named Pacquiao as their official standard bearer in the 2022 presidential elections.
 On March 22, 2022, the Cusi wing of PDP–Laban endorsed the presidential candidacy of Bongbong Marcos, drawing criticism from Pimentel, who declared that the Cusi wing are "total strangers" to the founding of the PDP-Laban party, which was established as the opposition to the dictatorship of Marcos's father, Ferdinand Marcos.
 He subsequently called on members of the Cusi faction to remember the history and principles of PDP–Laban, stating that in these beliefs, "we cannot possibly endorse Ferdinand Marcos Jr".

-With a Supreme Court ruling in 1997 ordering the heirs of Ferdinand Marcos Sr. to pay billion in estate tax returns to the Bureau of Internal Revenue, which has since ballooned to billion in 2022, Pimentel filed Senate Resolution No. 998 on March 28, 2022, stating an urgent and pressing need for the Senate to look into why the estate tax has remained uncollected for almost 25 years.
+With a Supreme Court ruling in 1997 ordering the heirs of Ferdinand Marcos to pay billion in estate tax returns to the Bureau of Internal Revenue, which has since ballooned to billion in 2022, Pimentel filed Senate Resolution No. 998 on March 28, 2022, stating an urgent and pressing need for the Senate to look into why the estate tax has remained uncollected for almost 25 years.